PyAntony/chat-rooms-app/README.md

-# Project 2 – Flask-SocketIO & JavaScript (Chat application)
+# Project 2 – Flask-SocketIO-JavaScript (Chat application)

 Chat application where users are free to create new channels/rooms.